DigitalMitford/DM_documentation/README.md

 The following documentation files are available for consultation by the project team:

 * **[Using Git through Command Line](Git_BasicCommands.md)** (a quick reading guide with the commands you need for working with project files in GitHub)
+* **[Updating the Project Schema Line](schemaUpdate.md)**: We have a new and improved TEI-ODD generated schema, and we need to change our schema association lines to work with it.
+Here's how to do that.

 * **[Site Index: Guide to Occupation Types and Subtypes](SI_Occupations_Guide.md)** (a guide to marking people's occupations for site index entries, listing standard values for `@type` and `@subtype`)